JaxxonJargonGames/SoldiersVsZombies/README.md

 ### How does the game begin?

 The game begins with your character facing City Hall.
 To the left is a bus stop.
 To the right is the town square.
-Further to the right is a one-story office building containing one of the red zombie diamonds.
-Zombies start spawning automatically from the four zombie diamonds.
+Further to the right is a one-story office building containing one of the red zombie portals.
+Zombies start spawning automatically from the four zombie portals.

 ![RobloxScreenShot20211022_095528798](https://user-images.githubusercontent.com/91476507/138496974-7990a742-728e-4c01-8a9f-3906d8376509.png)